 Negotiating Price Increases Workshops

 Need help understanding how to capitalize on the above tactics to increase sales?
-TabeForce developed and delivers a proven process that secures and defends against price increases We’ve done so for decades.
+TableForce developed and delivers proven processes that secure, and defends against, price increases We’ve done so for decades.
 Our regular repeat clientele confirm value.

 We have one client who tasked their sales team with getting a price increase.
 Their sellers who took our workshop delivered an average of 2X vs their sellers who didn’t take the workshop.
 The manager of the team was promoted into a large global role!

 FACT: The global supply chain is getting hammered.
 Sellers are being told – “get us an increase”.
 Buyers are being told “do not take any increases”.

 FACT: If you don’t get in front of this, you will not succeed.
 Both sides.

 FACT: Our Negotiating for Success – How to Negotiate Price Increases workshops helps you get in front of this.
 Fast and effective.
 Proven.